Duration (finance)

-Duration (finance) is a measure of how the price of a fixed-income instrument responds to a change in interest rates.
+In finance, duration is a measure of how the price of a fixed-income instrument responds to a change in interest rates.
 It is used to compare rate risk across bonds and to construct hedges, and is often paired with convexity and the price value of a basis point.
 Duration-based estimates work best for small, parallel shifts in the yield curve.

 Macaulay duration is the present-value-weighted average time to the cash flows and links payment timing to interest-rate risk.
 Modified duration expresses the first-order percentage price change for a stated compounding convention.
 When yields vary by maturity, Fisher–Weil duration discounts each payment at its own spot rate; Key rate duration isolates sensitivity at selected maturities; and effective or option-adjusted duration estimates sensitivity for instruments with cash flows that depend on rates.

 History and terminology

 Early development

 The idea of duration was set out by Frederick Macaulay in a National Bureau of Economic Research study in 1938.
-He defined a time-weighted average of the present values of cash flows and used it to summarise a bond’s timing and rate sensitivity.
-In actuarial work, Frank Redington linked duration to immunisation and added convexity to improve protection against larger moves in yields.
+He defined a time-weighted average of the present values of cash flows and used it to summarize a bond’s timing and rate sensitivity.
+In actuarial work, Frank Redington linked duration to immunization and added convexity to improve protection against larger moves in yields.